Renoria/robofuse/wiki/Docker-Deployment.md

 docker restart robofuse
 ```

-### Updating Robofuse
+### Updating robofuse

-To update to a newer version of Robofuse:
+To update to a newer version of robofuse:

 ```bash
 # With Docker Compose